 Not all children in Year 6 will take science SATs.
 However, a number of schools will be required to take part in science sampling: a test administered to a selected sample of children thought to be representative of the population as a whole.
 For those who are selected, which will be decided at a later date, there will be three papers:

 How will Key Stage 2 SATs be marked?

-The old system of national curriculum levels is now no longer used, after the department of education abolished it in Summer 2015.
-Instead, children will be given standardised scores.
+Children will be given standardised scores.
 You will be given your child’s score, alongside the average for their school, the local area and nationally.
 There will also be a ‘performance descriptor’ of the expected standard for Key Stage 2 pupils.
 The Department for Education is aiming for 85 per cent of children to reach or exceed that standard.

 Are there any sample papers?